Bottle

 Not on View

-DescriptionSmall bottle.
-Outsplayed rim with a closed, cut-out tubular ledge below an upward- and inward-sloping lip; short cylindrical neck with a slight bulge at its middle; broad piriform body; slightly concave bottom.
-Striped mosaic pattern formed from vertical lengths of a single cane consisting of parallel strips in dark blue, opaque white, and possibly purple.
-Each length begins on one side of the rim, extends downward over the body and across the bottom (becoming progressively wider), and continues upward on the other side, ending on the opposite side of the rim.
-Striped mosaic pattern formed from vertical lengths of a single cane consisting of parallel strips in dark blue, opaque white, and possibly purple.
-Glass; free blown, threads picked up, reinflated and tooled.
+DescriptionSmall bottle with outsplayed rim and a closed, cut-out tubular ledge below an upward- and inward-sloping lip.
+It has a short cylindrical neck with a slight bulge at the middle, a broad piriform body, and a slightly concave base.
+The striped mosaic pattern is formed from vertical lengths of a single cane composed of parallel strips in dark blue, opaque white, and possibly purple.
+Each length begins on one side of the rim, extends down the body and across the bottom (becoming progressively wider), then continues upward on the opposite side to the rim.

 Early to mid-first century CE